d-hung-nguyen/my-ui-thing/content/3.components/accordion.md

     },
     {
       value: "item-2",
-      title: "Is it easy to create a design system with Radix-Vue?",
+      title: "Is it easy to create a design system with Reka UI?",
       content:
         "Yes!
-Radix-Vue is a collection of low-level UI components that you can use to create a design system.", },
+Reka UI is a collection of low-level UI components that you can use to create a design system.", },
     {
       value: "item-3",